xinhanlim/workoutDroplist-FE/README.md

 </details>

-# LESSON LEARNT - EXERCISE
+# Lesson Learnt - EXERCISE

 ## 1. Unable to display `Exercises` that the user created and system created